Zimbabwe: Declaration of independence and civil war (1965–1980)

 Following the fifth Commonwealth Heads of Government Meeting, held in Lusaka, Zambia, from 1 to 7 August in 1979, the British government invited Muzorewa, Mugabe, and Nkomo to participate in a constitutional conference at Lancaster House.
 The purpose of the conference was to discuss and reach an agreement on the terms of an independence constitution, and provide for elections supervised under British authority allowing Zimbabwe Rhodesia to proceed to legal independence.
 With Lord Carrington, Secretary of State for Foreign and Commonwealth Affairs of the United Kingdom, in the chair, these discussions were mounted from 10 September to 15 December in 1979, producing a total of 47 plenary sessions.
 On 21 December 1979, delegations from every major interest represented reached the Lancaster House Agreement, effectively ending the guerrilla war.
+Under the terms of the agreement, the country would temporarily revert to British rule until an election could be conducted, after which it would be granted independence under black majority rule.

-On 11 December 1979, the Rhodesian House of Assembly voted 90 to nil to revert to British colonial status (the 'aye' votes included Ian Smith).
-The bill then passed the senate and was assented to by the president.
-With the arrival of Christopher Soames, the new governor on 12 December 1979, Britain formally took control of Zimbabwe Rhodesia as the Colony of Southern Rhodesia, although on 13 December Soames declared that during his mandate the name Rhodesia and Zimbabwe Rhodesia would continue to be used.
+On 11 December 1979, the Rhodesian House of Assembly voted 90 to nil to revert to British colonial status.
+With the arrival of Christopher Soames, the new governor on 12 December 1979, Britain formally took control of Zimbabwe Rhodesia as the Colony of Southern Rhodesia.
 Britain lifted sanctions on 12 December and the United Nations on 16 December.

-During the elections of February 1980, Mugabe and the ZANU party secured a landslide victory.
-Prince Charles, as the representative of Britain, formally granted independence to the new nation of Zimbabwe at a ceremony in Harare in April 1980.
+During the 1980 Southern Rhodesian general election, Mugabe and the ZANU party secured a landslide victory.
+On 11 April 1980, Southern Rhodesia became the independent nation of Zimbabwe.
+Prince Charles, as the representative of Britain, formally granted independence to Zimbabwe in a ceremony.